Good morning everyone, welcome to day 4 of the Holiday Sewing Blog Tour! Have you…

 - basic sewing supplies

-Instructions to Make a Stretchy Headband
+Sewing Instructions for the Stretchy Headband

 Step 1: Cut out fabric pieces.